slocka/use-query-params-state/README.md

 ### Defining your query params schema.

-use-query-params-state relies on schema definition to automatically transform the URL query string to its React state and vice versa.
+use-query-params-state relies on a schema definition defined by the developer to automatically transform the URL query string to its React state and vice versa.

 The QueryParamsSchema is a map between the name of the parameter and its definition (type, default value, validator).
 It is used to define what parameters are part of the state, and how to serialize/deserialize each of them.